artefactual/atom-docs/user-manual/administer/settings.rst

 AtoM provides you with the number of :term:`accessions <accession record>` created.
 If you delete an accession, it will still be included in the Accession counter total value.
+If this number is changed by an administrator, the next accession created will receive the next number in sequence.

 .. _reference-code-separator:

 Reference code separator
 ------------------------

-The reference code separator is the character separating hierarchal elements in a reference code.
-By default, the reference code separator appears as a dash "-" in AtoM.
+The reference code separator is the character separating hierarchal elements in a reference code (see Inherit reference code, below).
+The default reference code separator appears as a dash "-" in AtoM, which can be changed by an administrator to suit institutional practices.

 .. _inherit-reference-code: